Croatia Driving Guide

 Croatia’s exceptional crescent figure makes it stand out among the sovereign states resting in Central Europe.
 According to its census population record, the nation scopes a land area of 56 691 square kilometers with over 5 million residents.
 Croats are the dominant inhabitants, followed by Serbian, Hungarian, Bosnian, and other Italian minority local

 But, exerting extra effort to learn the native phrases used in Croatia can leave a mesmerizing remark to the locals.
-They will appreciate you even more as they rarely find a foreign citizen speaking to their language.
+They will appreciate you even more as they rarely find a foreign citizen speaking their language.
 It is also part of fulfilling the ideal traits of an excellent traveler abroad.

 Before the Croats ruled in the 7th century AD, it is the Greeks who mostly dominated Croatia.
 The epic Roman Empire begins around 9 A.D.
 The Roman leader’s primary settlements are in Pula, Zadar, Salona, and Cavtat.
 Over the hundreds of years of reigning in Croatia, early Croatian tribes enter the scene.
 They mainly cross over the various country’s section, which later spread the Christianity in 800 A.D.
 From then on, they start establishing their governing structure.

 However, conflicts begin to arise when Nazi Germany conquered the nation.
 The said domination is the strictest regime in history.
 Violence is all over the sovereign state, and countless atrocities are evident in the governance system.
 With this, Croats build up a movement through its leader, Josip Bro Tito.
 After its victory against the combustors, Croatia finally achieved its long-due independence in 1991.
-The country celebrated its 25th year of being liberated in 2016.

 The Croatian Government lives up to a parliamentary republic governance system.
 Croatia has two bicameral bodies in this constitutional framework, namely, the House of Representatives or the lower house and the House of Districts, or the upper house.
 The members of each house have four years of service.
 As for the high-ranking officials, it is the President that has superiority in the government.